 “The structure of imago therapy provides an element of safety, which most couples seeking help are lacking in their relationships.
 In addition, the deeper understanding of conflict and the hope it affords couples, even amidst the most difficult challenges, makes imago compelling.”
 Today’s World relationship experts are often asked what seems to have changed in contemporary society, in that so many people are having difficulty in their relationships.
 Why are so many marriages falling apart?
 And now that this worrying trend has taken hold, is there anything we can do to reverse it?

 “There’s a theory in psychology called Maslow’s hierarchy of needs, which basically lists a person’s most vital and basic requirements in order of importance.
 At the foundation of the pyramid are things like food, water and the ability to breathe.
 Love is at the very top.
-Throughout the generations,we’ve always had to deal with basic survival.
+We’ve had to deal with basic survival for generations.
 But in modern times many of those immediate fears have fallen away, and as we no longer have to worry about them, the higher items on the list, like love, are becoming more primary.
-That is one reason we are seeing a greater focus on and need for satisfying and loving relationships.
+That is one reason we are seeing a greater focus on and need for satisfying and loving relationships.”

 I ask if he recommends premarital counseling in order to prepare for potential problems.
 “It has to be done with a healthy approach.
 The purpose isn’t to bring out all the negatives.
 At the same time, the more work you do in advance, the better.
 An ounce of prevention is the best medicine.“I ultimately believe that this is the work we have to do in order to heal the world: reconnecting on a deeper level in all of our relationships, whether between man and G-d, man and his fellow man, and man and wife.”